Insider Selling: Spark Networks SE (NYSEAMERICAN:LOV) Major Shareholder Sells 10,000 Shares of Stock

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the firm’s stock in a transaction dated Monday, February 8th.
-The stock was sold at an average price of $7.08, for a total transaction of $70,800.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the firm’s stock in a transaction on Tuesday, February 16th.
+The shares were sold at an average price of $7.42, for a total value of $74,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 Viii Lp Canaan also recently made the following trade(s):